Normal Growth and Development of Newborns

 You will notice changes in your newborn's size, weight, and appearance.
-The changes will happen quickly.
-Caregivers will record the following changes each time you bring your newborn in for a checkup:
+Healthcare providers will record the following changes each time you bring your newborn in for a checkup:

-- Weight: Your newborn will lose up to ten percent of his birth weight in water loss during the first 3 to 5 days.
-He will regain this weight by the time he is 2 weeks old.
-Your baby will gain about 1 1/2 to 2 pounds during his first month.
+- Weight.
+Your newborn will lose up to 10% of his or her birth weight during the first 3 to 5 days.
+He or she will regain this weight by the time he or she is 2 weeks old.
+Your newborn will gain about 1½ to 2 pounds during the first month.

-- Length: He will go through a growth spurt when he is about 2 weeks old.
-He will grow about 1 inch during his first month.
+- Length.
+Your newborn will go through a growth spurt when he or she is about 2 weeks old.
+He or she will grow about 1 inch during the first month.

-- Head shape and size: It is normal for your newborn's head to look large compared with the rest of his body.
-His head should increase by 1/2 inch in his first month.
-Your newborn may look wrinkled and chubby when he is born.
-His skull may have changed shape if he was born through the vagina.
-It may return to a normal rounded shape within a couple of weeks.
-Any bruises or swelling may also go away in a few weeks.
-Your baby has 2 soft spots on top of his head.
-The soft spot in the back of the head will close when he is about 2 or 3 months old.
-The front soft spot closes by the end of his first year.
-You will need to be careful when you touch the soft spots.
+- Head shape and size.
+Your newborn's head should increase by ½ inch in the first month.
+He or she has 2 soft spots called fontanels on his or her head.
+The soft spot in the back of the head will close when he or she is about 2 or 3 months old.
+The front soft spot will close by the end of the first year.
+Be very careful when you touch your newborn's soft spots.

 What should I feed my newborn?

-Breast milk is the best food for your baby.
-It provides all the nutrients your baby needs to grow strong and healthy.
-The first milk your breasts will make for your baby is called colostrum.
-Colostrum contains antibodies that protect your baby's immune system.
-It also contains more fat than the milk your breasts will make later.
-Your newborn will use the fat and calories as he develops.
-Choose a formula with added iron if you cannot breastfeed.
-Your newborn will feed 8 to 12 times every day.
-He is getting enough breast milk or formula if he is having 6 to 8 wet diapers a day.
+- Breast milk is the only food your baby needs for the first 6 months of life.
+Breast milk provides all the nutrients your newborn needs to grow strong and healthy.
+The first milk breasts make is called colostrum.
+Colostrum contains antibodies that protect your newborn's immune system.
+It also contains more fat than the milk breasts will make later.
+Your newborn will use the fat and calories as he or she develops.
+Talk to your newborn's pediatrician about the best formula for your newborn if you cannot breastfeed.
+He or she can help you choose formula that contains iron.

 How much sleep does my newborn need?

-Your newborn will sleep about 16 hours each day.
-He will have 2 stages of sleep.
+- Your newborn will sleep about 16 hours each day.
+He or she will have 2 stages of sleep.
 The first stage is called active sleep.
-You may see him twitch or smile as he is in active sleep.
+You may see him or her twitch or smile while he or she is in active sleep.
 The second stage is called quiet sleep.
-His body will relax completely as he is in quiet sleep.
+His or her body will relax completely while he or her is in quiet sleep.

-How will my newborn let me know what he needs?
+How will my newborn let me know what he or she needs?

-- Your newborn will cry to let you know that he is hungry, wet, or just wants your attention.
-You will soon be able to hear the differences in your baby's crying.
+- Your newborn will cry to let you know that he or she is hungry, wet, or wants your attention.
+You will soon be able to hear the differences in your newborn's crying.
 Set up a routine of sleeping and eating.
-A regular routine is important to make sure you and your baby get enough rest and sleep.
-A routine also makes your baby feel safe and learn to trust you.
+A regular routine is important to make sure you and your newborn get enough rest and sleep.
+A routine also makes your newborn feel safe and learn to trust you.

 - Newborns often cry at certain times every day.
-When the crying does not stop and your baby cannot be comforted, he may have colic.
-Colic usually starts when the baby is about 2 weeks old and can last for up to 6 months.
-Ask your caregiver for more information about colic and how to cope with your baby's crying.
-Ask someone to help you with your baby if the crying causes you to feel nervous or irritable.
+When the crying does not stop and your newborn cannot be comforted, he or she may have colic.
+Colic usually starts when the newborn is about 2 weeks old and can last for up to 6 months.
+Ask your newborn's pediatrician for more information about colic and how to cope with your newborn's crying.
+Ask someone to help you with your newborn if the crying causes you to feel nervous or irritable.
 Never shake your baby.
 This can cause serious brain injury and death.

 When will my newborn develop movement control?

-- Rooting and sucking: Your newborn has a natural ability to suck and swallow when he is born.
-The rooting and sucking reflexes make your baby turn his head toward your hand if you stroke his cheeks or mouth.
-They help him find the nipple at feeding times.
+- Rooting and sucking.
+Your newborn has a natural ability to suck and swallow when he or she is born.
+The rooting and sucking reflexes make your newborn turn his or her head toward your hand if you stroke his or her cheeks or mouth.
+These reflexes help him or her find the nipple at feeding times.
 The rooting reflex starts to disappear by 2 months.
-By this time, your baby knows how to move his head and mouth to eat.
+By this time, your newborn knows how to move his or her head and mouth to eat.

-- Moro reflex: This reflex causes your baby to flail his arms out and cry when he is startled.
-The Moro reflex stops when your baby is about 2 months old.
+- Moro reflex.
+This reflex causes your newborn to flail his or her arms out and cry when he or she is startled.
+The Moro reflex stops when your newborn is about 2 months old.

-- Grasp reflex: The grasp reflex is when the palm of your baby's hand closes when you stroke it.
-The hand grasp turns into grasping on purpose when your baby is about 5 to 6 months old.
-Your newborn can bring his hands toward his mouth and suck on his fingers.
+- Grasp reflex.
+The grasp reflex is when the palm of your newborn's hand closes when you stroke it.
+The hand grasp turns into grasping on purpose when your newborn is about 5 to 6 months old.
+Your newborn can bring his or her hands toward his or her mouth and suck on his or her fingers.

-- Crawling reflex: This action happens when your baby is put on his tummy.
-He will move his legs like he is crawling.
-He may also start to push himself up on his arms.
-The crawling reflex will start near the end of your baby's first month.
+- Crawling reflex.
+This action happens when your newborn is put on his or her tummy.
+He or she will move his or her legs like he or she is crawling.
+He or she may also start to push himself or herself up on his or her arms.
+The crawling reflex will start near the end of your newborn's first month.